TOMToolkit/tom_base/docs/common/scripts.rst

 .. code-block:: python

-    In [20]: from tom_observations.models import ObservationRecord
+    In [20]: from bhtom_base.tom_observations.models import ObservationRecord
     In [21]:
     for observation_id in observation_ids:
         record = ObservationRecord.objects.create(